Suitcase (magazine)

 Suitcase Magazine is a multimedia travel magazine, first published in 2012 by Serena Guen.
 The magazine is available as a quarterly print magazine, iPad and iPhone app, and a daily updated travel website.

 Each quarterly print volume includes global travel destinations by theme such as, rhythm, myths & legends, and art, and includes travel stories, city guides and fashion editorials.

+In 2023, Suitcase removed their shop and went into liquidation following filing for insolvency.

-Founder and CEO
+Founder and chief executive officer

 Serena Guen founded Suitcase Magazine during her final year at New York University.